ajtran303/aol_data_analysis_v1/README.md

 $ bash scripts/download-aol-data.sh
 ```

-This script will create a directory, `data/` and download the raw data into one text file, `aol-data.txt.` That file is around 2.2G in size.
+This script will create a directory, `data/` and download the raw data in tab-delimted text files, around 2.2G in size.
 Also included is `U500k_README.txt` which has really useful information about the data.

 ***Note:*** The `data/` directory is in .gitignore, so those GB won't be uploaded to source control.